 What is not allowed in a hostel?

-If you want to live your hostel life in Lahore the righ way, make sure you keep your energy for the stuff that actually matters such as work, projects, networking, Life’s too short for other people’s nonsense.
+If you want to live your hostel life in Lahore the right way, make sure you keep your energy for the stuff that actually matters, such as work, projects, and networking.
+Life’s too short for other people’s nonsense.

 Breaking Hostel Rules

 Every hostel has rules.
 Some are written down, some aren’t.
 Breaking them means you’re attracting unwanted tension and maybe even eviction.
 Don’t be that guy who everyone silently hates.
 The ones who actually enjoy hostel life?
-They’re the chill guys, they don’t go against rules, wills and do not cause harm to anybody.
+They’re the chill guys; they don’t go against rules and wills and do not cause harm to anybody.

 Respect Shared Spaces

 Shared spaces are called shared for a reason.
-Place like kitchen, lounge, laundry, they’re not your private spaces in a hostel environment.
+Places like the kitchen, lounge, and laundry are not your private spaces in a hostel environment.
 You can’t leave dishes in the sink or clothes on the floor because you’re not the only one who’s going to utilize that space.

 Not Adapting to Community Living